BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

 `Region Navigator`.
 Select the deletion (chrX:76853017-77014863) from the `Region Navigator` and click `View`.
 This will centre the IGV alignment view on the selected structural variant.
-Close the regions of interest pop up window.
+Close the regions of interest pop up window by right clicking mouse at the top of pop up and then choose close.
 The red bar below the ruler marks the region of the deletion.

 It’s usually best to zoom out once by clicking on the `-` sign in the